 In part 2, you will be creating a software program to communicate with the peripheral.
-Use lab 2 as a reference for the board API.
-Make sure to define constants for the memory-map addresses that match those in user\pkg.vhd.
+Use the code in the sw/ directory of the provided code as a basic template, and refer to lab 2 for how to use the Board class' read and write functions.
+Make sure to define constants for the memory-map addresses that match those in user_pkg.vhd.